Byzantine coins (AD 491-1453): An Introduction for Beginners

 The Later Empire.
 Alexius I (1081-1118) reformed the coins in 1092, introducing new denominations including concave "cup-shaped" coins in gold, silver, and billon.
 The reason for the cup shape has eluded scholars for centuries.
 (There are many scholarly articles on it.
 Here is a link to a recent one by Jonathan Jarrett.)
 Also, the proper name for this denomination has only recently been determined.
-Now they are called "billon aspron trachy".
+Now they are called "trachy."
+"Trachy" refers to the cup-shape and originally meant "rough" or "uneven."
+The base-metal coins are "billon aspron trachy."
 "Billon" is a modern term for the alloy which is mostly copper and has a small, but significant, amount of silver.
 "Aspron" is the Byzantine term for low-silver coins.
-"Trachy" refers to the cup-shape and originally meant "rough" or "uneven."
 There are also trachy coins minted in gold, electrum (a gold and silver alloy), and silver.
-The shape used to be called "scyphate," a word which is still used but not really the right one.
+The shape used to be called "scyphate," a word which is still used but now known to be not the right one.

-Here are four trachy coins pictured at an angle so you can see their curvature.
+Here are four trachy coins pictured at an angle to show their curvature.

 The flans are not round.
 Most are very poorly struck.
 Most have double strike slurring the design or even showing it twice with a die shift.
 Most have enough wear on the obverse (the convex part) to obscure its details, while the reverse is protected from wear by being inside the cup and maintains its original clarity, which is nevertheless usually far from clear.